 What is it that makes us ‘of’ a place?
 As a former American expatriate and one who has lived my adult life essentially placeless this is a central question in my work.
 In my ongoing project Imag[in]ing America, I am interested in investigating national, regional, and local identities as well as ideas of otherness as they relate to place and documentary photography in America.

-Images[in]ing America depicts a series of locations in the United States as a residue of my cultural memory, an inheritance.
-It is a metaphorical memoir, a narrative re-telling of facts and fictions and it is also my discovery of the dreamland that still is America.
+Photographs have the ability to expand and compress time.
+They speak of what was, what is, and what will be.
+We look to photographs to remember and often reenact what we see, pushing old images into the future.
+Imag[in]ing America depicts a series of locations in the United States as a residue of cultural memory, an inheritance.
+It is a metaphorical memoir, a narrative re-telling of facts and fictions and a discovery of the dreamland that still is America.